LucyVers/learn-agentic-ai-with-me/docs/index.md

 ---
 layout: home
-title: Welcome to Learn AI with Me
+title: Welcome to Learn Agentic AI with Me
 ---

-A comprehensive resource for learning about AI and its applications.
+Discover the world of Agentic AI - autonomous artificial intelligence systems that can understand, decide, and act independently.
+This resource focuses on how AI agents can perform tasks, solve problems, and interact with their environment with increasing autonomy.

 ## Latest News
 {% for post in site.news limit:5 %}